Rabb School of Continuing Studies, Division of Graduate Professional Studies

-RBIF 111 R for Biomedical Informatics
+RBIF 111 Biomedical Statistics with R

 This course is an advanced mathematics and applied statistics course that will introduce students to data analysis methods and statistical testing.
 It provides a foundation for Biological Data Mining and Modeling (RBIF 112) and Design and Analysis of Microarray Experiments (RBIF114).
 The course covers R (a statistical programming language) to introduce students to descriptive and inferential statistics, basics of programming, common data structures and analysis techniques.
 The course covers methods important to data analysis such as t-tests, chi-squared analysis, Mann-Whitney tests, correlation and regression, ANOVA, LDA, PCA, tests of significance, and Fisher's exact test.

 The development of new bioinformatics tools typically involves some form of data modeling, prediction or optimization.
 This course introduces various modeling, prediction, and machine learning techniques including linear and nonlinear regression, principal component analysis, support vector machines, self-organizing maps, neural networks, set enrichment, Bayesian networks, and model-based analysis.